aarong/feedme-transport-ws/README.md

 The server transport lets you serve a Feedme API over WebSockets in Node.js.

-Depends on the [ws](https://github.com/websockets/ws) module and supports everything it does, including HTTPS, stand-alone WebSocket servers, external HTTP servers.
+Depends on the [ws](https://github.com/websockets/ws) module and supports everything that it does, including HTTPS, stand-alone WebSocket servers, external HTTP servers.
 Uses ws version 6.2.x to retain Node 6 support.

 To install the Feedme Server Core library and the WebSocket transport: